Mandalay University: Recent history

 The Ministry of Education announced that according to a survey conducted by the National Education Policy Commission, Mandalay University was ranked first among arts and science universities across Myanmar in 2017.
 The assessments evaluated the quality of the universities' research, training, student wellness, quality of faculty and management.

+2025 fire

+On 28 March 2025, the university was heavily damaged by a fire and building collapses after a violent earthquake struck Myanmar.
+The fire started at the university's main building after the earthquake caused a short circuit in electrical wiring.
+The fire caused the main building and some other buildings to collapse and also caused significant damage to other campus buildings.
+The 280,940 answer sheets of the 2024-2025 matriculation examination held at the main building were destroyed.
+The fire started while approximately 267 teachers and 62,954 students were doing the examination.
+Casualties were reported.

 Departments

-With nineteen main and one supporting academic departments, University of Mandalay covers all the major subjects in arts, sciences, law.
+With 19 main and one supporting academic departments, University of Mandalay covers all the major subjects in arts, sciences, law.